 However, just relying on peer searchers is dangerous, as Adam Barker observed, “It was generally better to seek out people with the complete opposite viewpoint to ourselves, listen to their view, and try it out.
 You just have to understand their perspective.”

 Be prepared to “give back” to the community

 Those considering following in your footsteps may reach out to you for advice around how you made your own decisions to undertake a search.
 Ben Murray at New Forest says, “Anyone who asked I told them everything and shared everything, it is therapeutic.”
-Another reported “I have one call per week in average with new or prospective searchers who are looking for advice.”
+Marc Cussenot, a self-funded searcher/CEO of Precision Concrete Cutting, pointed out: “I have one call per week in average with new or prospective searchers who are looking for advice.”

 Offering to help prospective searchers to see how the “sausage is made”, is a great way to give back and much more effective than a phone call.
 Alex de Pfyffer observed that “We took on MBA interns for a week at a time and put them to work while they were considering this career path.”

 As with many components of a successful search and acquisition, this is a process.
 Trying to do it alone is a recipe for narrow thinking and diminished creativity.
 Having a community to draw from which has very directed expertise, will both give you new ideas and also prevent you from making needless “rookie mistakes” along the way.

 Feel free to share some of your own best practices or experiences in dealing with these issues in the blog comments.
 I encourage comments and dialog, allowing all to learn from both my views and the views of others – a virtuous learning cycle.
 Jump right in!
 I regularly update individual blog posts, add to the Reference section and Search tips, so visit the www.jimsteinsharpe.com website regularly.